mcfnord/rml/src/bc.md

 All three statements to the press are prejudicial to the cause of justice, and two of the three are contradicted by facts stated in the charging document by his deputy.
-An accurate statement by Lindquist might be “We waited over a month, but the accused cooperated extra-ordinarily when made aware of our warrant.”
+An accurate statement by Lindquist might be: *“We waited over a month, but the accused cooperated extra-ordinarily when made aware of our warrant.”*
 I considered his public statements so dangerous that I waived my right to a jury trial.
 Any juror might have seen that television broadcast and formed an impression of me